ixtgorilla/handshake-org.github.io/files/handshake.md

 ## Covenants

 _Bitcoin Covenants_, first explored by Maxwell[maxwell-1][maxwell-2] and later
-formally described by Möser et al[covenants], are a form of smart contracts that exist on a UTXO-based blockchain such as Bitcoin.
+formally described by MÃ¶ser et al[covenants], are a form of smart contracts that exist on a UTXO-based blockchain such as Bitcoin.
 The word "covenant" itself refers to a legally binding covenant, in which a party agrees to refrain from or participate in a certain action in the future.
 Covenants, at their most